 Draegerwerk AG Boosts Annual Forecast Once More: A Rising Star in Securities

-Exceeding expectations, Drägerwerk AG & Co.
-KGaA has once again uplifted its annual forecast, attributing this success to high-margin product sales and effective cost management.
+Surpassing expectations, Drägerwerk AG & Co.
+KGaA has once again upgraded its annual forecast, thanks to a surge in Q4 2023 net sales and earnings.

-- Net sales and earnings in the current fourth quarter of 2023 have exceeded expectations

-- This is due to high net sales recognition with high-margin products and effective cost management
+- The company's success is attributed to high net sales recognition with high-margin products and effective cost management.

-- Dräger expects net sales to grow by more than 11.0 percent net of currency effects
+- Drägerwerk now expects net sales to grow by more than 11.0 percent net of currency effects, corresponding to nominal growth of more than 8.5 percent.

-- EBIT could reach more than 4.0 percent of consolidated net sales
+- The company's EBIT is also expected to reach more than 4.0 percent of consolidated net sales.

+- In October, Drägerwerk had already raised its EBIT margin forecast to between 2.0 and 4.0 percent due to positive business development.

-- The preliminary figures for the 2023 fiscal year will be published in mid-January 2024
+- The preliminary figures for the 2023 fiscal year will be published in mid-January 2024, and the 2023 Annual Report will be published on March 7, 2024.

-The price of Draegerwerk at the time of the news was 50,70EUR and was up +2,27 % compared with the previous day.
+The price of Draegerwerk at the time of the news was 51,00EUR and was up +2,87 % compared with the previous day.

-11 minutes after the article was published, the price was 51,00EUR this corresponds to a plus of +0,59 % since publication.

 ISIN:DE0005550636WKN:555063